maratbn/RobotsWhiz/robotswhiz/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Inserted thin dashed line between each post attribute row and the tokens row for better readability.
 * Fixed incorrect sorting of the page template column occuring under WordPress version < 4.7

 = 1.1.0 =